kalleli/launchpad/README.md

 Launchpad can be used both directly on the node or remotely from the client you use to manage your node.
 It connects to the node using ssh.

+Things launchpad do include
+* Setting up swap
+* Installs a firewall and creates rules
+* Installs and configures fail2ban
+* Installs and configures automatic updates
+* Deploys ssh keys and hardens ssh
+* Installs rocketpool or nodeset (hyperdrive) CLI

+I hope to add support for
+* Tailscale

 ## Supported distributions and architectures
 For now I would only recommend using launchpad with Debian Bookworm and amd64 systems.